sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 Sure!
 In fact, if you're in the UK, you can legally stream every event of the Olympics live, and commercial free.

+Note: Further down I talk about mandatory TV Licenses.
+That's what makes it legal for people who live in the UK.

 ## Really?
 How does it compare if you're in the UK and want to watch the Olympics?

 Well, you'd go to www.bbc.co.uk and see something like this.